 With this exercise, you need to be mindful of your neck.

-If you’re already trim, fit, and have a strong core, then your cervical spine should be fine – especially if you already enjoy a baseline of spinal mobility.
+If you’re already trim, fit, and have a strong core, your cervical spine should be fine – especially if you already enjoy baseline spinal mobility.

-However, if you’re feeling stiff or weigh over 200 pounds (or currently are carrying a high percentage of body fat), then you want to move more slowly and perhaps not lift your hips quite so high during each repetition.
+However, if you’re feeling stiff or weighing over 200 pounds – or currently carrying a high percentage of body fat – you want to move more slowly and perhaps not lift your hips quite so high during each repetition.

-Plant your feet firmly on the ground as if you’re trying to drag your heels toward your hips.
+Plant your feet firmly on the ground as if to drag your heels toward your hips.

 16 reps.
 Then, finish off with 16 pulses pressing the knees outward – for an outer-thigh blast.

 Walk forward 12 steps, walk backward 12 steps.
-(Or, if you’re in a small space, simply walk forward and back as many times as it takes to make 24 reps.)
+(Or, if you’re in a small space, simply walk forward and back as often as possible to make 24 reps.)

-Anytime you’re jumping up on a bench, make absolutely certain that it’s secure.
+Anytime you jump up on a bench, ensure it’s secure.
 If you feel yourself getting tired or losing focus, then stop.
 It’s better to be safe.
 Concentrate during the jump up and also during the jump down.
 Land softly by engaging your core the entire time.

 The band goes above your knees (that’s important).